haha-zwx/prometheus-java-adapter/readme.md

   - url: "http://127.0.0.1:9201/write"
 ```

-run this application,than you can gei what prometheus get message !
+run this application,then you can gei what prometheus get message !